Skip over main navigation

 Most courts do not have childcare facilities, it is best to enquire with the individual court prior to attending.
 Children under 14 years of age are not normally permitted in a public gallery or courtroom without the Judge’s permission.

 Babies and small children must be supervised by an adult at all times.
-This means that if you attend with a child and no-one else is available to look after the child you will not be able to enter the court room.
+If you attend with a child and no one else is available to look after the child, you will not be able to enter the courtroom.
 Court staff are not permitted to supervise children on behalf of a family member under any circumstances.

 Will there be a translator?